U.S., rebutting Kremlin, says no change in Syria position

-MOSCOW Russian Foreign Minister Sergei Lavrov said on Wednesday the United States was increasingly receptive toward Moscow's position on the conflict in Syria, an assertion quickly disputed by Washington.
+MOSCOW Russian Foreign Minister Sergei Lavrov said on Wednesday the United States was increasingly receptive towards Moscow's position on the conflict in Syria, an assertion quickly disputed by Washington.

 "I think the Americans are much more receptive (now) of the arguments we have been presenting for several years now," Lavrov told reporters in Moscow.